wp-plugins/wp-fastest-cache/readme.txt

 = 0.7.8.1 =
 * Optimisation of CSS minify
 * "[wpfcNOT]" shortcode has been converted to the image
+* r10.net support forum url has been added
 * Some style changes

 = 0.7.8 =